-- (50) The deponent of an affidavit under subrule (46) may state only what they would be permitted to state were the evidence to be given orally. - (51) Cross-examination under subrule (48) or (49) is not confined to matters contained in the affidavit.
+- (50) The deponent of an affidavit under subrule (46) may state only what he or she would be permitted to state were the evidence to be given orally. - (51) Cross-examination under subrule (48) or (49) is not confined to matters contained in the affidavit.